You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 Having that button means they will work with anyone who shows up with a credit card.
 There is no application process, consultation, or opportunity to find out what you need and if they can help you.
 And there needs to be.

-Your career coach needs to takes the time to learn about you and your situation so they can discern if they can solve your particular problem, and be confident they can work well with YOU.
+Your career coach needs to take the time to learn about you and your situation so they can discern if they can solve your particular problem and be confident they can work well with YOU.

-This step is also necessary to make sure you like, trust, and can communicate well with THEM.
+This step is necessary to ensure you like, trust, and can communicate well with THEM.

-Work with someone who is willing to invest in making sure that you’re a good fit.
+Work with someone willing to invest to ensure you’re a good fit.

 Here’s one bonus career coaching red flag: